SusmitaDumiRai/Artatawe/README.md

 * yaytesting
 * finzfinz
 * lolfan

+#### Extension
+* A user can watch/remove watch a certain auction.
+This remains anonymous however users can see how many users are watching that auction.
+* A user can also edit their profile image through "My Profile" page.
 ***
 ### Maven
 This project uses maven.
 This allows easy distribution of frameworks as you do not have to manually download relavent dependencies (e.g. sqlite).
 You can add more frameworks in pom.xml, simply google frameworkName maven dependency.